couchbaselabs/tuqtng/tutorial/content/slide-34.md

-## Shopper - Top 3 Appliances
+## Shopper - Finding the most popular products in a category

-With so many appliance options to choose from, Don wants to know the top 3 appliances so that he can easily pick which one to buy.
+With so many appliances to choose from, Don wants to know the top 3 appliances so that he can easily pick which one to buy.

 What are the top 3 highly rated appliances?
 Run the query to figure this out.